DJF3/Webex-Virtual-Background-Logo/README.md

 * If you update an active background, you need to switch to another mode (like ‘Blur’) and back in order to see the changes.
 * When pulling a list of call participants, it will ignore users with a generic ‘email provider’ domain like hotmail.com, gmail.com, yahoo.com
 * A DeskPro in a Webex Meeting cannot access email addresses of participants.
 Solution: run script with domain name, logo url, etc.
+* Downloading company logos based on the domain name is done using the Clearbit Logo [API](https://clearbit.com/logo).
 * Long URL’s with special characters in it ($,%,&) may need quotes:
    ```python3 webexlogo.py “https://site.com/image?url=longurl”```

 # Support?

 Feel free to join this Webex Space that I actively monitor: https://eurl.io/#Tg9_W-C23

 # More like this?